How Annuities Play a Role in Medicare Planning

 • Annuity payouts, depending on the structure, may count as ordinary income and be included in your MAGI.

 This means that a person receiving income from a non-qualified annuity could inadvertently cross into a higher IRMAA bracket and face additional Medicare costs.
 These extra costs can range from a few hundred to a few thousand dollars per year.
+If you've experienced a life change that caused a temporary income spike, you may be able to appeal the IRMAA surcharge with help from a Medicare advisor.

 Using Annuities to Plan for Medicare Costs